DesNewmanZA/Python_bootcamp/Python_notes.md

 If we want a random floating number between certain ranges, we can multiply it by the end range to get a random float between 0 and end range point.

+We can select an item from a list randomly as follows:

+    random.choice(my_list)

+We can shuffle a list randomly and in place as follows:

+    random.shuffle(my_list)

 # Modules
 We don't always need to keep everything in the same script to be able to access it.
 The random library mentioned above is an example of this - this is called a module.
 You can import modules and access functions and variable definitions from it.